Beware of unmarked spoilers for The Dark Knight Rises

 The parents of Bruce Wayne, well-known and well-loved billionaires who are tragically cut down by a mugger in front of their young son.

-- Death by Irony: Gunned down by one of the very people they were trying to help.
+- Death by Irony: Gunned down by the very same person they were trying to help.

-- Good Parents: Bruce remembers them fondly and we see Thomas Wayne helping Bruce with his fear of bats.
+- Good Parents: Bruce remembers them fondly and we see Thomas Wayne helping Bruce overcome his fear of bats.

-- Happily Married: Among other things, they both enjoy opera.
+- Happily Married: Among other things, they are both opera aficionados.